-At Axcet HR Solutions, our full time Health and Safety Consultant, Randy Clayton, spends 90 percent of his time on site with clients training and helping them in event preparedness and accident avoidance.
-Clayton boasts over 15 years industry experience.
+At Axcet HR Solutions, our full-time health and safety consultant, Randy Clayton, spends 90% of his time on-site with clients training and helping them in event preparedness and accident avoidance.
+Randy boasts over 15 years of industry experience.
 In addition, Axcet HR Solutions has been recognized by OSHA eight times with the VPP Star of Excellence award for our commitment to the highest safety standards.

 How Business Owners and HR Departments Can Prepare for Disasters